BLOG 'A chronology of soundproofing systems London'

 Acoustically upgrading existing doors is the most simple and economical approach, typically involving, where practicable, mass-loading and airtightness works.

-Standard flush timber doors tend to provide in the order of 20 to 22 dB(A) airborne sound insulation, therefore, post-works, one can expect such doors to provide approximately 30 to 36 dB(A) airborne sound insulation.
+Standard flush timber doors tend to provide in the order of 15 to 20 dB(A) airborne sound insulation, therefore, post-works, one can expect such doors to provide between 29 and 38 dB(A) airborne sound insulation.

-The images below show a robust system, designed and installed by Mute Soundproofing®, for a luxury chalet in the French Alps.
-The existing internal timber doors were acoustically clad and sealed, critically, to match the surrounding aesthetic.
-Having been tested, pre-works, to provide just 15 dB(A) airborne sound insulation, the doors now provide 32 dB(A) airborne sound insulation.
-This 17 dB(A) upgrade significantly reduces inter-space sound passage, throughout the building.
+Example 1, below, shows a system, designed and installed by Mute Soundproofing®, for a luxury chalet in the French Alps.
+The existing internal timber doors were acoustically clad and sealed, to match their rustic (farm style), pre-works, appearance.

 Acoustically Clad Timber Doors